 Ref Measures Timescale Funding C1 Ensure that adequate covered and secured cycle parking is provided at the site (it is understood that 150 are to be provided upon full site occupation) During detailed site design Detailed Design C2 Provide and promote access to showers, changing facilities and lockers for staff and pupils that walk, run and cycle to school.
-During detailed site design Detailed Design C3 Promote the benefits of, and provide information on any established 'Cycle to Work' salary sacrifice scheme that staff should be able to access.
+During detailed site design Detailed Design C3 Establish a 'Cycle to Work' salary sacrifice scheme for staff at the school.
 Upon each staff members' site induction TPC Budget

 Ref Measures Timescale Funding C4 Distribute copies of relevant cycle maps to all pupils and staff.
 Related information with regard to local cycle shops and local cycle groups should also be distributed.
 This information should be reviewed and updated periodically.
 This will form part of the WTP.
 Upon each pupil/staff members' site induction TPC Budget C5 Publicity materials regarding the health and financial benefits of cycling to be made available to pupils and staff.
-Upon each pupil/staff members' site induction TPC Budget C6 Inform pupils and staff of local LBHC and national initiatives aimed at increasing cycling levels such as 'Bike Week' and 'The Big Pedal'.
-The 'Change for Life' public health campaign should also be promoted via www.hounslowtravelactive.org.uk Upon each pupil/staff members' site induction TPC Budget С7 Conduct regular audits of on-site cycle/scooter parking storage and provide additional cycle/scooter parking (covered and secure) if found to be required.
-At suitable intervals following site occupation TPC Budget C8 Investigate the possibility of organising sessions where pupils and staff would have their bikes checked over by a local bike mechanic.
-0-24 months following site occupation TPC Budget С9 Arrange a visit from a cycling instructor to enable pupils to reach 'Bikeability' training level 3, which is considered an appropriate standard for travelling to and from school.
+Upon each pupil/staff members' site induction TPC Budget C6 Inform pupils and staff of local LBHC and national initiatives aimed at increasing cycling levels such as 'Bike Week' 'The Big Pedal' and 'Try Before You Bike'.
+The 'Change for Life' public health campaign should also be promoted via www.hounslowtravelactive.org.uk.
+Upon each pupil/staff members' site induction TPC Budget C7 Conduct regular audits of on-site cycle/scooter parking storage and provide additional cycle/scooter parking (covered and secure) if found to be required.
+At suitable intervals following site occupation TPC Budget C8 Organise sessions where pupils and staff would have their bikes checked over by a local bike mechanic and have the opportunity to purchase second hand bikes (e.g. Dr Bike, London Bike Hub).
+0-24 months following site occupation TPC Budget C9 Arrange a visit from a cycling instructor to enable pupils to reach 'Bikeability' training level 3, which is considered an appropriate standard for travelling to and from school.
 Adult cycle training may also be beneficial to staff members not confident enough to cycle to work.
 0-24 months following site occupation TPC Budget C10 Take part in projects and other events to encourage children to cycle safely.
 0-24 months following site occupation TPC Budget C11 Investigate the possibility of offering cycles to pupils and staff at affordable prices.
 12-24 months following site occupation TPC Budget